 The cash flows distributed by the Participations stem from the available cash flow, remaining from the operating income generated by the underlying infrastructure after payment of costs, taxes and debt servicing.
 With respect to this debt servicing, Participations typically apply a level of debt financing which reflects the cash generating capacity of the underlying infrastructure.
-Gearing ratios may vary between 50 and 90% when the operational life of infrastructure starts.
-The higher ratios relate to Participations holding DBFM/PPP infrastructure, where there is a strong visibility on the cash flow generating capacity of the Participations, based on a revenue model underpinned by availability payments made by a public counterparty.
-Debt financing used by Participations has typically an amortising profile which means that the debt is repaid over a period of time which is shorter than the projected life span of the infrastructure.
+Gearing ratios may be up to 90% when the operational life of infrastructure starts.
+The higher gearing ratios relate to Participations holding DBFM/PPP infrastructure, where there is a strong visibility on the cash flow generating capacity of the Participations, based on a revenue model underpinned by availability payments made by a public counterparty.
+Debt financing used by Participations has frequently an amortising profile which means that the debt is repaid over a period of time which is shorter than the projected life span of the infrastructure.

-In case of DBFM-PPP infrastructure this operating income consists predominantly of availability payments by the public counterparties using the infrastructure, on the basis of long-term contracts.
-With respect to energy relating infrastructure, the operating income is generated from renewable energy support systems and the sale of energy produced.
+In case of DBFM-PPP infrastructure the operating income consists predominantly of availability payments by the public counterparties using the infrastructure, on the basis of long-term contracts.
+With respect to the energy infrastructure, the operating income is the result of renewable energy support systems and the sale of energy produced.
 Demand Based infrastructure mostly derives its operating income from private and public counterparties and typically has an exposure to the actual use and pricing of the infrastructure.